-Justine has collaborated on Supreme Court amicus briefs (educational equity, voting rights), secured workplace protections based on religious freedom, crafted the City of Austin’s Marriage Equality Resolution, studied Separation of Powers with the late great Supreme Court Justice Antonin Scalia in Strasbourg, France, and published numerous opinion pieces on complex moral and legal issues.
+Justine collaborated on Supreme Court amicus briefs (educational equity, voting rights), secured workplace protections based on religious freedom, crafted the City of Austin’s Marriage Equality Resolution, studied Separation of Powers with the late great Supreme Court Justice Antonin Scalia in Strasbourg, France, is a member of the University of Houston’s Living Archives, and published numerous opinion pieces on complex moral and legal issues.
 An alumna of the FBI Citizen’s Academy, she recognizes the importance of strong and responsive, rather than reactive, community relations with law enforcement on the local, state and federal levels.

 In addition to practicing law, Justine is also an established yoga, meditation and ethics teacher with over two decades of teaching experience.
 She teaches yoga and mindfulness for lawyers courses and volunteers with other members of the Texas yoga community in offering an annual wellness retreat for Alzheimer’s caregivers at Elm Flats Ranch in Fulshear, TX.

-In the community, Justine serves the Houston Coalition Against Hate as Co-Chair of the Organizational Committee and is a member of the Houston Immigration Legal Services Collaborative and I’ll Have What She’s Having.
+In the community, Justine serves the Houston Coalition Against Hate as Co-Chair of the Organizational Committee and is a member of the Houston Immigration Legal Services Collaborative, I’ll Have What She’s Having and Healthcare for the Homeless.
 Justine provides pro bono legal representation and counsel to Central American migrant children through a partnership with Kids In Need of Defense.
 In 2019 she is co-leading the Eco, Outdoors and Sustainability track of the Jewish Federation of Houston’s Mission to Israel!

 - Juris Doctorate from South Texas College of Law-Houston